-With ToroGlas chemically strengthened glass from NASG the break pattern is comparable to that of annealed glass.
+With ToroGlas chemically strengthened glass from CGS the break pattern is comparable to that of annealed glass.
 The break remains localized, with no dicing effect to interfere with visibility.

 ToroGlas also delivers the high-strength of thermally-tempered glass while providing the optical qualities of annealed glass (flatness, with no undulation).
 The impact-resistance of ToroGlas far exceeds that of annealed glass.

 And unlike its thermally treated counterpart, ToroGlas offers scratch and abrasion resistance, thermal-shock resistance, high optics, and is available on all float glass thicknesses (.6 mm to 12 mm) for improved weight reduction.

 CGS also uses semi-tempering to strengthen certain products.
 The choice between chemical strengthening and strengthening by semi-tempering depends on the application – but each process results in excellent residual visibility after impact damage.

 All CGS windshields and safety glazing systems are tested, validated on site, and optimized in terms of thickness, weight and cost effectiveness.
 This information is then re-certified by independent outside laboratories to ensure our products meet all applicable U.S. and Canadian safety performance standards.
 Among the parameters taken into account: